intel/idxd-driver/Documentation/driver-api/dmaengine/provider.rst

     - tx_submit: A pointer to a function you have to implement, that is supposed to push the current transaction descriptor to a pending queue, waiting for issue_pending to be called.
+Each descriptor is given a cookie to identify it.
+See the section "Cookie Management" below.

   - In this structure the function pointer callback_result can be initialized in order for the submitter to be notified that a